IncorrectPleaseTryAgain/CS-210-Grocery-List/README.md

 #What did you do particularly well?

+In this project I was proficient in testing and making sure that user input would be validated.
+The code structure and it's functionality was done well, thus it is optimized with time and space complexity.

 #Where could you enhance your code?
 How would these improvements make your code more efficient,
 secure, and so on?